AhmedBadary/AhmedBadary.github.io/content/research/dl/concepts/normalization.md

     * This means weights don’t fly all over the place (as long as we have sensible initial means and magnitudes), and we can optimize much easier.

     __Further Intuition:__
-    Deep Neural networks have higher-order interactions, which means changing weights of one layer might also effect the statistics of other layers in addition to the loss function.
+    Deep Neural networks have higher-order interactions, which means changing weights of one layer might also affect the statistics of other layers in addition to the loss function.
 These cross layer interactions, when unaccounted lead to internal covariate shift.
-Every time we update the weights of a layer, there is a chance that it effects the statistics of a layer further in the neural network in an unfavorable way.
+Every time we update the weights of a layer, there is a chance that it affects the statistics of a layer further in the neural network in an unfavorable way.
     Convergence may require careful initializing, hyperparameter tuning and longer training durations in such cases.
-However, when we add the batch normalized layer between the layers, the statistics of a layer are only effected by the two hyperparameters  $$\gamma$$  and $$\beta$$.
+However, when we add the batch normalized layer between the layers, the statistics of a layer are only affected by the two hyperparameters  $$\gamma$$  and $$\beta$$.
 Now our optimization algorithm has to adjust only two hyperparameters to control the statistics of any layer, rather than the entire weights in the previous layer.
 This greatly speeds up convergence, and avoids the need for careful initialization and hyperparameter tuning.
 Therefore, Batch Norm acts more like a check pointing mechanism.
     > Notice that the ability to arbitrarily set the mean and the standard deviation of a layer also means that we can recover the original distribution if that was sufficient for proper training.